CL Parchment 770 433 1

 Class 2 Model of Lever Bit

 When the load is between the effort force and the fulcrum, the lever is considered to be a Class 2 lever.
 A wheelbarrow is an example of a class 2 lever.
-Notice in this model, the Load force is the force applied to the mouth piece, the information we are primarily interest in knowing.
+Notice that using this model, the Load force is the force applied to the mouth piece.
+That information meets our objective.

 The equation for a lever in equilibrium (where the motion of the load and the effort has stopped) is the same as our first example: